Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 ```

-A full list of the inputs for BayesianOptimiser is HERE, but the inputs we are using this case are described below:
+A full list of Optimiser options are [here](https://acrf-image-x-institute.github.io/TopasOpt/code_docs.html#module-TopasOpt.Optimisers) but the inputs we are using this case are described below:

-- **optimisation_params** is the dictionary of parameters we set up in this script
+- **optimisation_params** is the dictionary of parameters we set up in this script, which describe the parameter names, starting values, and allowed bounds.
 - **BaseDirectory** is where you want to store all your optimisations
-- **SimulationName** this particular simulation will be stored at BaseDirectory / SimulationName
+- **SimulationName** this particular simulation will be stored
 - **OptimisationDirectory** Is the directory where this script is located.
-In this example this is ApertureOptExample
+Note that we automate this so there is no need for to hard code it.
 - **ReadMeText** is an optional parameter where you can simply enter some text describing what the optimisation is supposed to be doing. this can be pretty useful when you come back to some case months later!
 - **Overwrite=True** means that the optimiser will empty any files in BaseDirectory / SimulationName.
 If this option is False, the code will ask you first.
 - **TopasLocation** is the path to your topas installation.
 If you followed the installation instructions, this will be at ~/topas, which is where the code will look by default.